Stress Response – Reacting vs Responding

 Dialectical Behavior Therapy (DBT)

-Dialectical Behavior Therapy was originally developed to treat borderline personality disorder, and includes group and individual therapy.
+Dialectical Behavior Therapy was originally developed to treat borderline personality disorder and includes group and individual therapy.

-DBT teaches people how to manage their emotions, increase their ability to tolerate perceived stressors, and improve relationships with more thoughtful responses to stress.
+Dialectical strategies teach people how to manage their emotions, increase their ability to tolerate perceived stressors, and improve relationships with more thoughtful responses to stress.

 DBT can be useful for learning how to respond vs. react to a stress response by being more mindful with our thought processes.